wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-software.rst

 .. image:: images/control-system-software/visual-studio-code.png

 Visual Studio Code is the supported development environment for C++ and Java (the other two supported languages).
 Both are object-oriented text based programming languages.
-A guide to getting started with C++ for FRC, including the installation and configuration of Visual Studio Code can be found :ref:`here <docs/zero-to-robot/step-2/wpilib-setup:WPILib Installation Guide>`.
+A guide to getting started with C++ or Java for FRC, including the installation and configuration of Visual Studio Code can be found :ref:`here <docs/zero-to-robot/step-2/wpilib-setup:WPILib Installation Guide>`.

 FRC Driver Station Powered by NI LabVIEW (Windows Only)
 -------------------------------------------------------